-The Productivity® 1000 system enclosure should be installed in an environment which is within the specified equipment operating temperature.
-If the environment temperature deviates above or below the specification, measures such as cooling or heating the enclosure should be taken to maintain the specification.
+The P1AM-100 enclosure should be installed in an environment which is within the specified equipment operating temperature.
+If the environment temperature deviates above or below the specified operating temperature range, measures such as cooling or heating the enclosure should be taken to stay within the range specification.